 In addition to my personal blog, I also regularly write at:

-- Click Track, a newsletter analyzing the future of the music business.
+- Click Track, my email newsletter analyzing the future of the music business.

-- ScalarStop, a framework for keeping track of machine learning experiments.
+- ScalarStop, a Python library that helps you keep track of your machine learning experiments.

 - Provose, the easiest way to build Amazon Web Services (AWS) infrastructure.
 A HashiCorp Terraform module.